tonyzhang617/nomad-dist/README_v2.md

-# NoMAD-Attention: Boost LLM Inference Efficiency on CPUs
+# NoMAD-Attention: Boosting LLM Inference Efficiency on CPUs

 Welcome to NoMAD-Attention, a groundbreaking solution designed to enhance the efficiency of Large Language Model (LLM) inference on CPUs.
 By innovating attention computations to be Multiply-add (MAD) free, NoMAD-Attention significantly reduces the computational load, making LLMs faster and more accessible for CPU users.
 Here's how you can leverage NoMAD-Attention for your projects: